igvteam/igv-docs/igv-docs/docs/UserGuide/sample_attributes.md

 To show or hide all attributes:

 *   Click _**View>Show Attribute Display**_ to toggle the setting.
 A check mark next to the menu item indicates that the attribute panel is displayed.
 No check mark indicates that it is hidden.
-The attribute panel is hiddent by default.
+The attribute panel is hidden by default.

 !!! note " "
     This is a persistent setting.
-Toggling the menu item also toggles the corresponding setting on the General tab of the [Preferences window](<?php echo base_path(); ?>Preferences) and vice versa.
+Toggling the menu item also toggles the corresponding setting on the General tab of the _**View > Preferences**_ window and vice versa.